Andrew Jordan (racing driver): West Surrey Racing (2017–2019)

 In November 2016, Jordan joined the works BMW team, run by West Surrey Racing, on a two-year deal driving the 125i M Sport, once more taking his Pirtek sponsorship.

 Other activities

 In 2011, Jordan contested a one-off race meeting for Team-LNT in the opening round of the British GT Championship season at Oulton Park, driving a Ginetta G55 GT3.
 He finished 15th in class in the first race and retired from the second race.

 Jordan was also entered for the Shannons Supercar Showdown television program in Australia, created by V8 Supercars team Kelly Racing with the aim to get one of ten drivers onto the grid of the 2011 Bathurst 1000 alongside Grant Denyer.
-Jordan finished runner-up to local Formula Ford driver Cameron Waters.
+Jordan finished runner-up to local Formula Ford driver Cam Waters.

 At the final round of the 2017 Pickup Truck Racing Championship, Jordan made a one-off appearance.
 An impressive performance saw Andrew take the victory in the second race of the day.